Category Archives: 1975 Movie reviews

 And the tense elevator scene involving Turner and Joubert is fabulous.

 Particularly relevant to mention is the inclusion of a female Asian character hinted at as a possible love interest of Turner’s.
 Played by Tina Chen her character of Janice is intelligent and sexy.
-Her flirtations with Turner unfortunately never go anywhere as she is part of the lunchtime slaughter but some Asian representation in mainstream film during this time is a positive.

 I fell in love with Kathy’s cozy and stylish Brooklyn apartment.
 Assumed to be very close to the lower Manhattan financial area the set is dressed beautifully.
 It provides depth and texture to her character who at first we barely know.
-She has good taste and sophistication and sees something in Turner although she has just been accosted by him at random.

 It was a stretch to buy Robert Redford as nerdy or anything other than a platinum blonde hunk but the actor does a satisfactory job leading the film.
 I couldn’t stop my comparisons between Redford and Brad Pitt at that age as the two stars are similar in looks.